megfrisby4/Data_Course_FRISBY/README.md

 ok so 6th commit here we go from the terminal and this time Im tring to space from the terminal end

+bad to the bonegit push
+bad the boneadd README.md
+bad to the bone